About Street Tree Planting

 Check for streets that may adjoin or run adjacent/parallel to your property (eg side-streets or rear-streets) as we may be planting on streets along the side or back of your property.

-Table 1: One species for planting in the street
+Table 1: Single species selected for planting

 The streets listed in this table will have the same tree species planted on both sides of the street.